-Did you know that over 60's are entitled to certain elderly benefits?
-Those particularly who are on lower incomes can be entitled to more.
-We're here today to guide you on the types of elderly benefits the over 60's might be eligible for, and to help you save money!
+Did you know that over-60s are entitled to certain elderly benefits?
+Those who are on lower incomes, particularly, may be entitled to more.
+We're here today to guide you on the types of elderly benefits the over-60s might be eligible for, and to help you save money.

 Winter Fuel Allowance

 Staying warm is extremely important for the elderly.
-It's been recognised that sometimes it's a struggle to stay on top of heating bills when someone is on a small pension, and thus can result in a homeowner turning the heating off in cold times to try and save money!
+It's been recognised that people on smaller pensions can sometimes struggle to stay on top of heating bills.
+This can result in a homeowner turning the heating off in cold times to try and save money.

-Fortunately the government has a Winter Fuel Allowance scheme in place which entitled over 60's to claim for money which helps towards heating bills.
+Fortunately, the government has a Winter Fuel Allowance scheme in place.
+It entitles over-60s to claim for money which helps towards heating bills.

-- You lived in the UK throughout the week of 18 to 24 September 2017 (known as the qualifying week).
+- You lived in the UK for at least a day in the week of 19 to 22 September 2022 (known as the qualifying week).

 To find out more about Winter Fuel Allowance and how to claim, head to the government website here.

-Other elderly benefits someone over 60 may be eligible for is Pension Credit.
-Pension credit is for those of state pension age, and aims to help pensioners who have lower incomes.
-In the governments words:
+Another elderly benefit someone over 60 may be eligible for is Pension Credit.
+Pension Credit is for those of state pension age, and aims to help pensioners who have lower incomes.